grafana/mimir/docs/sources/architecture/store-gateway.md

   # The hash ring configuration.
   sharding_ring:
     # The key-value store used to share the hash ring across multiple instances.
-    # This option needs be set both on the store-gateway and querier when
+    # This option needs be set both on the store-gateway, querier and ruler when
     # running in microservices mode.
     kvstore:
       # Backend storage to use for the ring.
 Supported values are: consul, etcd,